West London Landlord EICR Checks

 Electrical safety record

-Reassuringly, Great Britain has a relatively good record of electrical safety.
+Reassuringly, the UK has a relatively good record of electrical safety.
 However, the most recent figures available show that in a typical year there are some alarming consequences of faulty electrics in homes.

 - Firstly, every year around 70 deaths and 350,000 injuries in UK homes are caused by faulty electrics and electrical equipment.
 Almost half of all domestic fires are caused by electricity.